 Ohio State’s Undergraduate Coordinated Medical Dietetics Program provides students with a strong science background as well as a set of diverse practical and professional skills.
 Students learn the principles of nutrition for all age groups, then apply that knowledge to medical nutrition therapy, leadership and management, communication and inter-professional teamwork.

 The Graduate Coordinated Medical Dietetics Program is designed for students who have a degree in another area and would like to pursue a dietitian’s registered-eligible program at the graduate level.
 Medical Dietetics also provides a Master of Science Combined Dietetic Internship Program for dietetics students who have graduated from a didactic program in dietetics.
 The interns can pursue their areas of interest through their master's program while continuing their dietetics education in an exciting internship.
 The final program offered by Medical Dietetics is a Master of Science in Clinical Nutrition.
 This degree is specifically designed for the practicing dietitian to return to school to further their knowledge.
 Students may select from a variety of courses to augment a degree that investigates critical care nutrition, nutritional genomics, community nutrition, and clinical management/leadership development.

 Small Classes individual attention

-From the first day, Ohio State medical dietetics students have the advantage of small class sizes that permit plenty of individual attention and mentoring from faculty and staff.
+From day one, Ohio State medical dietetics students have the advantage of small class sizes that permit plenty of individual attention and mentoring from faculty and staff.

 We provide translational and interdisciplinary collaborations for all students.
 Our students can be found harvesting produce with cancer survivors, designing menus for children with chronic disease, providing sports nutrition counseling for OSU athletes, participating in simulations and interprofessional training, conducting research, teaching at food pantries and schools, working in state-of-the-art medical facilities or alongside industry and corporate experts.